 Amateur Theatre Tradition

-The roots of the amateur theatre in Newfoundland can be traced back to the 18th century.
+The roots of the amateur theatre in Newfoundland and Labrador can be traced back to the 18th century.
 Members of the garrison in St. John's organized dramatic entertainments to raise money for the poor, and a variety of other benevolent societies did the same.
 Alongside these amateur activities, touring theatrical companies began to visit St. John's from Canada, the United States and the United Kingdom.